Woman tahsildar burnt alive in office in Telanbgaba by man

 Asked about reports that the accused had faced problems in setting right his land records, the official said they could not confirm it as Suresh was undergoing treatment.
 Vijaya Reddy, a 2009 group-II officer, is survived by husband and two children.

-The incident led to chaos in the Tahsildar office, thronged by public, and scores of shocked revenue employees later staged a protest seeking justice while the body of the Tahsildar was being taken to hospital for post-mortem.
-Condemning the brutal killing of the Tahsildar, Telangana Director General of Police M Mahendar Reddy vowed to bring the culprit to books.
+The incident led to chaos in the Tahsildar office, thronged by the public and scores of shocked revenue employees later staged a protest seeking justice while the body of the Tahsildar was being taken to hospital for post-mortem.
+Condemning the brutal killing of the Tahsildar, Telangana Director General of Police M Mahendar Reddy vowed to bring the culprit to book.

 "Such a barbaric act in a civilised society is totally unacceptable.
 We shall bring the culprit to book and ensure that the severest of punishment is awarded at the earliest.
 Justice will be rendered to victim and her family members, the DGP tweeted.